maZahaca/sonata-admin-tree-bundle/README.md

 }
 ```

-When registering admin as a service, you need to provide the fourth argument - the name of the field that will be shown in the tree.
+When registering the admin as a service, you need to provide a fourth argument - the name of the field that will be shown in the tree.
 ```yml
 app.admin.subject:
     class: AppBundle\Admin\SubjectAdmin